• Disease Overview

 Diagnosis

-The diagnosis of pseudoachondroplasia is based upon identification of characteristic clinical and radiographic findings, detailed patient history and mutational testing.
+The diagnosis of pseudoachondroplasia is based upon identification of characteristic clinical and radiographic findings, detailed patient history and genetic testing.
 The diagnosis is rarely made at birth because short stature is not present.
 The distinctive features develop over time, and this sets it apart from other short stature conditions.

 • < Previous section